tvhahn/PyPHM/README.md

 # PyPHM
 **Machinery data, made easy**

-Datasets specific to Prognostics and Health Management.
-Easily download and prepare the data before feature engineering or model training.
+Easily download and prepare common Prognostics and Health Monitoring datasets.
+Skip the tedious data-prep work so you can focus on using the data.

 Current datasets:
 - UC-Berkeley Milling Dataset (from NASA)